 He is responsible for the design of the project and its communication.
 Roberto has a long history in advertising and marketing and experience as a consultant in scientific communication.
 Co-director of the science outreach platform La Ciència Al Teu Món (Science in your world).
 He has experience in the design, implementation, and evaluation of both in-person and virtual promotional activities.
 In addition to having extensive knowledge and experience in audiovisual production, he has also designed interactive teaching materials and multimedia content for the dissemination of science.
 He has developed communication concepts and strategies for different research centers, scientific networks, and scientific magazines at an international level.
 Roberto has been recognized for his outstanding work in science communication aimed at youth audiences.
 He is also the Communication Officer of the COST EuroScitizen Action, where we also contribute to the Citizen Science working group.

 Graduated in Human Biology and MSc in Biomedical Research.
-She has completed a PhD in Genetics at González Lab and is currently a postdoctoral researcher in the same laboratory.
+She completed a PhD in Genetics at González Lab and is currently a postdoctoral researcher at Claude Bernard University Lyon 1, France.
 He has collaborated in the different scientific dissemination projects of González Lab and especially in the #MelanogasterCTF citizen science project.

 “The #MelanogasterCTF citizen science project has made known my research in different schools and high schools throughout Spain.
 Personally and scientifically, the great involvement shown by all the participants, both students, and teachers, is highly motivating and enriching and highlights the need to offer more citizen science projects to society.”